 Prior to entering Parliament, Andrew studied Philosophy and History at the University of New South Wales.
 Andrew joined the Australian Defence Force in 2003, attending the Australian Defence Force Academy (ADFA) and Royal Military College Duntroon.
-Andrew served as an officer in the 2nd Cavalry Regiment and the Special Air Service Regiment (SASR) in Perth, being deployed to Afghanistan, the Middle-East, and the Asia-Pacific.
+Andrew served as an officer in the 2nd Cavalry Regiment in Darwin, and the Special Air Service Regiment (SASR) in Perth, being deployed to Afghanistan, the Middle-East, and the Asia-Pacific.

-Since entering parliament Andrew has fought to deliver better public services and more job opportunities for the people of Canning.
-This has included a particular focus on tackling the devastating impact of drug abuse in the local community.
+Since entering parliament Andrew has fought to deliver better infrastructure and essential services for the people of Canning.
+This has included a particular focus on roads, rail and health services.

 In 2017 Andrew was appointed as Chair of the Parliamentary Joint Committee on Intelligence and Security.
 The Committee is charged with parliamentary oversight of Australia's intelligence and security agencies, and the task of reviewing national security legislation.